hadamlenz/responsive-wrapper/readme.md

 });
 ```

-## Contributions and Rebuilding the distribution files
+## Building
 the project is built with @wordpress/scripts because this is ulimatly meant for WordPress and it makes life simple...
 Just one devDependencies.

-If you want to fork and make this your own you need to use `npm run build` to build the dist
+to build the dist `npm install` and then `npm run build` .  please contribute

 ...more to come